picmi-standard/picmi/Docs/source/developer/design_principles.rst

 --------------

 PICMI defines a Python interface to specify a PIC input parameter set.
-It is not a pure schema, ie. can do computation.
+It is not a pure schema, i. e. can do computation.

 In practical terms, PICMI defines a set of classes which implementations must inherit from with well-defined names.
 These classes’ main purpose